mpadge/spatialcluster/README.md

   clusters and an overall global statistic for the clustering scheme as a whole.

+See the "_Get Started_" vignette for more details.

 ## A Cautionary Note

 The following plot compares the results of applying four different